Media freedom in Russia: Government ownership and control of media outlets

 The government has been using direct ownership, or ownership by large private companies with government links, to control or influence major national media and regional media outlets, especially television.
 There were reports of self-censorship in the television and print media, particularly on issues critical of the government.

-As to a 2016 Mediastandart Foundation survey, most of the Russian journalists feel that they are not free and independent, and believe that media owners undermine the independence of journalists.
+In a 2016 Mediastandart Foundation survey, most of the Russian journalists reported feeling that they are not free and independent, and believe that media owners undermine the independence of journalists.
 According to Alexey Kudrin, Russia's former Minister of Finance and current head of the Civil Initiative Committee, "in the regions, the number of independent media is progressively declining.
 The same happens on the federal level—major corporations and state institutions exercise influence on the media."

-In the 15 years after 1990 most of the Russian print media underwent a change of ownership.
+In the 15 years after 1990, most of the Russian print media underwent a change of ownership.
 Many of them disappeared, others changed owners repeatedly.
 After the new Law on Mass Media was adopted in 1991, the first stage of privatization of the media market followed.
 The term "oligarchs", including "media oligarchs", started to be used specifically in Russia indicating powerful businessmen close to political power.
-The latter, made them the "chosen ones" in the redistribution of the country's wealth after the Soviet Union's dissolution.
+The latter made them the "chosen ones" in the redistribution of the country's wealth after the Soviet Union's dissolution.
 Since the election of Vladimir Putin in 1999, only oligarchs loyal to the government are able to maintain their control on strategic sectors of Russian economy and politic such as the information one.